In the Key of Atari

 End of the Line

 Atari itself milks the VCS for all it’s worth, trying to stave off the obvious obsolescence of the console by redesigning the same basic technology into smaller or more gimmicky versions, as well as sundry peripherals to “improve” gameplay.
 One such attempt is the CX-2700 Remote Control VCS, sporting wireless hand units with a radio connection to the game console, allowing gamers to control the onscreen action as well as pause or reset games without getting off the couch.
 The controllers also feature a combination joystick and paddle configuration similar to what will show up on the later 5200 Supersystem, along with heat sensitive, finger-touch buttons.
-The 2700 is unveiled at the 1981 Winter CES, and then quietly shelved by Atari.
+The 2700 is unveiled at the 1981 Winter CES, and then quietly shelved by Atari, after reports of the radio signals from the wireless controllers opening people’s garage doors.
 Voice recognition and voice synthesis for the 2600 is also dabbled with, via a device called the Voice Controller, manufactured for Atari by Milton Bradley.
 Surfacing at the Summer CES in 1983, the module plugs into the controller port of the 2600, with a headset attached to it.
 With this headset, players will then be able to speak commands and hear voice prompts in supported games such as RealSports Baseball, Star Raiders, Battlezone and Berzerk.
 Sporting a proposed retail price of $100, the system only supports one player; the other must use a regular joystick in the other port, and hopefully will refrain from shouting false commands and screwing his more technically advanced “friend”.
 Perhaps because of this fatal flaw in human gamesmanship, the Voice Controller does not make it to store shelves in October as planned.
 Even a system that is strongly inferred by Atari to allow players to control games by mind-control is prototyped, called Mindlink.
 Most media who check out the controller at the 1984 Summer CES comment that it appears to respond to mere pressure from the eyebrows.
 The dubious system is prototyped, but never released.

 In 1982 the original VCS is remodeled in an all-black version referred to unofficially as the Vader console, the first to be given the new official name the Atari 2600 Video Computer System.
 The new title is based on the console’s model number and done to put the name in line with the new 5200 console, also released that year.
 This name is popularly just condensed down to the 2600.
 The pack-in cartridge becomes Pac-Man, an arcade license that the company figures will send the 2600 back into the top-sellers list.
 With Pac-Man in the title, the game sells over 10 million copies, but it is apparent the arcade adaptation is a rush job and critics declare it a creative disaster.
 It takes the development of Coleco’s graphically advanced ColecoVision to prompt Atari to offer more advanced technology with their 5200 Supersystem machine, although even this new unit is only a repurposing of Atari’s 8-bit computer line in console form.
 Groping for avenues to shoring up their market share Atari announces a series of signed deals with content companies: in early 1983 Atari announces deals with United Feature Syndicate and Charles Shultz Creative Association to create games based on the Peanuts characters; an agreement with Destron, Inc to create software around their coin-operated biorhythm and astrology machines; and an arrangement with the Children’s Television Workshop to make Sesame Street games under the label Children’s Computer Workshop.
 They also tout a long-term deal with Williams Electronics for first refusal of their arcade works for home video and computer games.
 Having previously made Defender, Atari also lands games like Moon Patrol and Joust out of this deal, and begins planning home versions while the arcade games are still in the R&D stage at Williams.